rafael1mc/epub-tts/README.md

 # epub-tts

-Create audio files from ePUB.
+Convert ePUB into audio files.

+Code will parse the ePUB into sections (which roughly correlates to book chapters) and 'text-to-speech' each section into its own audio file.<br>Output will be prefixed with a number to maintain order.

 <sub>
 This is an alpha, proof of concept version.
-To me, it's supposed to be a simple alternative for when eyes are tired but the mind is not.
+To me, it's supposed to be a simple alternative for when eyes are tired but the mind is not :)
 </sub>

 <br>

 # Requirements
- - MacOS
+ - Run on MacOS
  - Docker
  - Golang